jeel-chheta/JPGCONVERTER/replit.md

 # Overview

-JPGConverter is a client-side web application that provides free online image format conversion services.
+JPGConverter is a professional client-side web application that provides free online image format conversion services.
 The tool allows users to convert various image formats (PNG, WEBP, HEIC, GIF, BMP, TIFF) to JPG format directly in their browser without requiring server uploads.
 The application emphasizes privacy, speed, and accessibility by performing all conversions locally using the HTML5 Canvas API.

-The project is designed as a content-rich website with comprehensive SEO optimization, featuring a blog section with 20+ articles targeting image conversion keywords, multiple informational pages, and a responsive design that works across all devices.
+The project features a modern, professional design with comprehensive SEO optimization, including a blog section with 20 complete articles targeting image conversion keywords, featured blog sections on the homepage, and a fully responsive design that works seamlessly across all devices.

+## Recent Updates (August 12, 2025)
+- Enhanced professional design with gradient backgrounds and modern animations
+- Added glassmorphism navigation with backdrop blur effects
+- Implemented featured blog section on homepage showcasing top 3 articles
+- All 20 blog articles now display with proper high-quality images
+- Improved mobile responsiveness and user experience
+- Added smooth hover effects and professional typography

 # User Preferences